ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/utilization.rst

 * ``rsc-large`` would remain inactive

-Which is not ideal.

-There are various approaches to dealing with the limitations of pacemaker's placement strategy:
+That is not ideal.
+There are various approaches to dealing with the limitations of Pacemaker's placement strategy:

 * **Ensure you have sufficient physical capacity.**

-   It might sound obvious, but if the physical capacity of your nodes is (close to) maxed out by the cluster under normal conditions, then failover isn't going to go well.
+   It might sound obvious, but if the physical capacity of your nodes is maxed out even under normal conditions, failover isn't going to go well.
 Even without the utilization feature, you'll start hitting timeouts and getting secondary failures.

-* **Build some buffer into the capabilities advertised by the nodes.**
+* **Build some buffer into the capacities advertised by the nodes.**

-   Advertise slightly more resources than we physically have, on the (usually valid) assumption that a resource will not use 100% of the configured amount of CPU, memory and so forth *all* the time.
-This practice is sometimes called *overcommit*.
+   Advertise slightly more resources than we physically have, on the (usually valid) assumption that resources will not always use 100% of their configured utilization.
+This practice is sometimes called *overcommitting*.

 * **Specify resource priorities.**

-   If the cluster is going to sacrifice services, it should be the ones you care about (comparatively) the least.
-Ensure that resource priorities are properly set so that your most important resources are scheduled first.
+   If the cluster is going to sacrifice services, it should be the ones you care about the least.